intrahealth/client-registry/docs/admin/docker.md

 #### Spin down test instance

-To remove remove OpenCR and its dependencies, run the following:
+To remove OpenCR and its dependencies, run the following:

 ```sh
 docker-compose -f docker-compose.cicd.yml down